gramai/personal_notes/Learning_SQL/README.md

      BEGIN
           IF NEW.<column_name> < <value> -- that is for new entries THEN
-              SIGNAL SQLSTATE '45000' -- 45000 is the value of the error SET MESSAGE_TEXT = <error_text>;
+              SIGNAL SQLSTATE '45000' -- 45000 is the value of the error -- -> errors are formed of 5 and are regulated -> read documentation SET MESSAGE_TEXT = <error_text>;
           END IF;
      END;